(Because of ongoing threats to their safety & privacy, real names and identities will remain private.)

 “Take that “I want a haircut” lady.
 It’s not just that the state is inconveniencing her by closing the salon.
 It’s that the state is taking away (people) who she views to be her servants.”

 “What are a few million deaths when (she) needs a haircut?”

 I gave you a sampling of the tamer tweets without expletives or graphic sexual innuendos attached.
-I could embed these and hundreds more directly into this blog, but I didn’t want our audience to be tempted to give the tweets more direct attention than they’ve already received.
+I could embed these and hundreds more directly into this blog, but I didn’t want you to be tempted to give the tweets more direct attention than they’ve already received.

-Verity’s mom is not on Twitter, so luckily, she’ll probably never know about the outrage people have directed at her.
+Verity’s mom is not on Twitter, so luckily, she’ll probably never know about the fuming and outrage directed at her.
 She’ll never know that a Twitter mob worked to ID her publicly in order to give out her address in an attempt to intimidate her.

-She’ll probably also never know because she has no use for Twitter.
+She’ll also never know because, thankfully, she has no use for Twitter.
 She’s just a sweet, fun-loving lady who enjoys bringing humor to every situation.
-She also happened to protest because she disagrees with her state’s mandated quarantine.
+She happened to protest because she disagrees with her state’s mandated quarantine.